-Drawing on the Guidelines for Avoiding Double Counting with CORSIA (ClimateWorks Foundation; Meridian Institute; Stockholm Environment Institute 2019), the methodology identifies key functionalities of a program's registry and project data system for avoiding double use (and other forms of double counting) and assesses the extent to which the program has these functionalities in place, using a point system set out in Table 18.
+Drawing on the Guidelines for Avoiding Double Counting with CORSIA (ClimateWorks Foundation; Meridian Institute; Stockholm Environment Institute 2019), the methodology identifies key functionalities of a program's registry and project data system for avoiding double use (and other forms of double counting) and assesses the extent to which the program has these functionalities in place, using a point system set out in Table 17.

-Table 18 Scoring approach for the carbon crediting program's registry and project database system
+Table 17Scoring approach for the carbon crediting program's registry and project database system

-Indicate ndicator 2.2.1 The registry is capable of securely effectuating the issuance, transfer, and cancellation of carbon credits.
-1 2.2.2 The registry tags each carbon credit with a unique identifier (e.g., serial number) so that each carbon credit is clearly associated with a specific issuance and vintage related to quantified and verified emission reductions or removals, and so the information that is relevant for avoiding double counting can be assigned to each carbon credit.
-1 2.2.3 The program has established procedures to clearly identify the owner of a carbon credit, including which entities are entitled to request for the issuance, transfer or cancellation of a carbon credit.
-1 2.2.4 The registry or project database system makes relevant information on carbon credits readily available to users and the public in a user-friendly format, including: The project to which the carbon credit was issued, including unique identifying information about the project 1 The host country of the relevant project (i.e., the country where the project is implemented) 1 c.
+Indicator 2.1.1 The registry is capable of securely effectuating the issuance, transfer, and cancellation of carbon credits.
+1 2.1.2 The registry tags each carbon credit with a unique identifier (e.g., serial number) and each carbon credit is clearly associated with a specific issuance.
+1 2.1.3 The program has established procedures to clearly identify the owner of a carbon credit, including which entities are entitled to request for the issuance, transfer or cancellation of a carbon credit.
+1 2.1.4 The registry or project database system makes relevant information on carbon credits readily available to users and the public in a user-friendly format, including: The project to which the carbon credit was issued, including unique identifying information about the project 1 The host country of the relevant project (i.e., the country where the project is implemented) 1 c.
 Information on the status of the credit (e.g., cancelled or active).
-1 2.2.5 The program has established provisions that identify, or allow the public to identify, for each carbon credit, or each block of carbon credits, the period in which the emission reductions or removals occurred.
-1 2.2.6 The program administers a publicly accessible, transparent and easily searchable project database that provides relevant information needed to avoid 1 dicator Points double counting.
+1 2.1.5 The program has established provisions that identify, or allow the public to identify, for each carbon credit, or each block of carbon credits, the period in which the emission reductions or removals occurred.
+1 2.1.6 The program administers a publicly accessible, transparent and easily searchable project database that provides relevant information needed to avoid double counting.
 The project database may operate as a separately functioning system or be incorporated as part of the program's registry system.
 The database provides a unique identifier for each project that can be cross- referenced with carbon credits issued in the program's registry, so that project information can be identified for every carbon credit issued within the registry.
-The project database makes, moreover, the following information accessible, either by means of data entries or by means of documents made available through the database: a.
-A description of the project, including information on the mitigation 1 technologies b.
-The emission sources, sinks, and greenhouse gases included in the 1 calculation of the project's emission reductions or removals, along with the • location(s) of all relevant sources and sinks ' ' 4 c.
-The country and geographical location where the project is implemented, 1 and any other information needed for the project to be unambiguously identified and distinguished from other projects that may occur in the same location d.
+1 The project database makes, moreover, the following information accessible, either by means of data entries or by means of documents made available through the database:

+Indicator Points a.
+A description of the project, including information on the mitigation technologies 1 b.
+The emission sources, sinks, and greenhouse gases included in the calculation of the project's emission reductions or removals, along with the location(s) of all relevant sources and sinks 1 C. The country and geographical location where the project is implemented, and any other information needed for the project to be unambiguously identified and distinguished from other projects that may occur in the same location 1 d.
 The project owners.
-1 aximum achievable points 12
+1 Maximum a ichievable points 12

-Determination of the score for criterion 2.1:
+Determination of the score for criterion 2.1